 Also, when you find people that help you achieve your goal of obtaining additional Sunday coupon inserts for free, reward them occasionally.
 Take your Family or Friends to lunch/dinner, give Family or Friends free products/food, give the Newspaper Carrier a tip or Gift Certificate, give the Managers a Fruit Basket, Gift Card or other little tokens of appreciation.

-• Catalinas: A long white coupon that prints from a machine near the Cash Register after a purchase, and is handed to you along with your receipt.
+13.)
+Catalinas: A long white coupon that prints from a machine near the Cash Register after a purchase, and is handed to you along with your receipt.

-• Tearpads: A pad of Manufacturer’s Coupons that are placed near a product at a Store that you can tear off and take to the Cash Register to redeem.
+15.)
+Tearpads: A pad of Manufacturer’s Coupons that are placed near a product at a Store that you can tear off and take to the Cash Register to redeem.

-• Peelies: Manufacturer coupons stuck on the actual product packaging in the store that you can peel off and use at check-out.
+16.)
+Peelies: Manufacturer coupons stuck on the actual product packaging in the store that you can peel off and use at check-out.

-• Blinkies: Manufacturer coupons that can be found at stores in little boxes near products with red lights that blink.
+17.)
+Blinkies: Manufacturer coupons that can be found at stores in little boxes near products with red lights that blink.

-magazine, that the magazine more than pays for itself!
+19.)
+Magazines: Many Magazines, such as “All You” are now including coupons in their issues.
+"All You" has so many coupons in their magazine, that the magazine more than pays for itself!
 For free magazines, you should be checking the Discount Fanatics Daily Freebies & Deals Blog, because not a week goes by that I'm not telling you about several free magazines!
-Also, visit our Free Magazines and Discounted Magazines section.
+Also, visit our Free Magazine Subscriptions and Cheap Magazine Subscriptions section.

-• Store Ads: Many store advertisements and sales contain either manufacturer or store specific coupons.
+20.)
+Store Ads: Many store advertisements and sales contain either manufacturer or store specific coupons.
 Some stores also have monthly booklets available in their stores with manufacturer and store specific coupons in them as well.

-• Home Mailers: You will receive these in your Mailbox, and they usually contain Fast Food or Restaurant coupons.
+21.)
+Home Mailers: You will receive these in your Mailbox, and they usually contain Fast Food or Restaurant coupons.

-• On products: Look for coupons on products that you purchase.
+22.)
+On products: Look for coupons on products that you purchase.
 You will be able to cut them off of boxes of cereal, bags of frozen products, frozen pizzas, etc. Unlike peelies, you will only have access to these coupons after you’ve purchased, opened and/or used the item.

-Just in case you didn't know, many Grocery Stores and Drug Stores also offer their own Printable or eCoupons.
+24.)
+Many Grocery Stores and Drug Stores also offer their own Printable or eCoupons.
 And, the great thing about these coupons is, because they are Store Brand Coupons, which means that they are not Manufacturer's Coupons, and they will have the Store's Name printed on them; they can usually be stacked (used in combination with) a Manufacturer's Coupon.
 This will provide you with double savings!

 For instance, Publix Grocery Stores also offer their own Electronic Coupons.
 You can go online and sign up.
 So, if Kraft Sliced Cheese was on sale for $2.89 and Publix was offering an Electronic Coupon for $2.00 off this cheese, plus I had a Manufacturer's Coupon for .75 cents off the same cheese, I could stack/use both coupons, and pay only .14 cents for this cheese!
 So, be certain to check the website of the stores you shop at to see if they offer their own store brand coupons!